Steam bending

 Steam bending is a woodworking technique where wood is exposed to steam to make it pliable.
 Heat and moisture from steam can soften wood fibres enough so they can be bent and stretched, and when cooled down they will hold their new shape.

-In modern times, steam bending is usually done with a steam box to make it bend around a former.
+In modern times, steam bending is usually done with a steam box to make it bend around a form.
 The moulding process is typically done by clamping wooden strips to a positive form, with the strips of wood often reinforced on the outside with a metal band to prevent blowout.
 The method has been used in the manufacturing of a diverse range of products, including wooden boat building where it is used in the shaping of hull's ribs and lap boards, the production of traditional wooden lacrosse sticks, musical instruments such as the violin, the manufacture of wooden furniture such as the Windsor chair and much of Michael Thonet's and Alvar Aalto's work.

 Steam bending is a traditional process steeped in history.
 It was once a vital practice, paramount to the production of weapons, tools and water vessels, but with the advance of technology the practice has become less common.
 Steam bending is also a low energy, ecological and economical method of manipulating wood.
 It doesn't need the expense or drying time of glues to join several wood pieces to make the desired shape.
 Steam bending also leaves lower levels of scrap since a smaller piece can be bent into shape instead of cutting the desired shape away from larger, more expensive stock.

 Process

 Steam bending is limited in the degree of bend it can achieve, particularly for thick wood.
 Also, not all species of wood steam-bend well.
 It weakens the wood slightly and can leave residual stresses which may cause breakage, blowouts or spring-back over time.

 To properly bend a sheet or plank of wood, there are a few techniques that will help.
 The hardness of the wood will determine how long is required to soak the wood in water.
 The harder the wood, the more time is needed to fully soak the wood before it can be bent and to prevent it from springing back to its original form.
 Popular hardwoods are oak, maple, cherry, birch, walnut, ash and poplar.
 Common softwoods are pine, fir, spruce, hemlock, cedar and redwood.

 A steel mold that is placed on the back of the wood while heat bending can help ensure that all the bends and curves are done to the requirements of the project being made.
-After heat bending the wood, clamping the wood into a solid mold will reinforce the bends made to the wood while drying, preventing the wood from straightening while it dries.
+After heat bending the wood in a steam box, clamping the wood into a solid mold or jig will reinforce the bends made to the wood while drying, preventing the wood from straightening while it dries, which is also known as spring back.